awsdocs/aws-mobile-developer-guide/doc_source/how-to-transfer-files-with-transfer-utility.rst

             transferUtility.pauseAllWithType(TransferType.ANY);

     iOS - Swift
-        To pause or suspend a transfer, retain references to :code:`AWSS3TransferUtilityUploadTask` or :code:`AWSS3TransferUtilityDownloadTask` .
+        To pause or suspend a transfer, retain references to :code:`AWSS3TransferUtilityUploadTask`, :code:`AWSS3TransferUtilityMultiPartUploadTask` or :code:`AWSS3TransferUtilityDownloadTask` .

-        As described in the previous section :ref:`native-track-progress-and-completion-of-a-transfer`, the variable :code:`refUploadTask` is a reference to the :code:`UploadTask` object that is retrieved from the :code:`continueWith` block of an upload operation that is invoked through :code:`transferUtiity.uploadData`.
+        As described in the previous section :ref:`native-track-progress-and-completion-of-a-transfer`, the variable :code:`refUploadTask` is a reference to the :code:`UploadTask` object that is retrieved from the :code:`continueWith` block of an upload operation that is invoked through :code:`transferUtility.uploadData`.

         To pause a transfer, use the :code:`suspend` method: